tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 MAY omit the most preferred groups.
 Such a situation could arise if the most preferred groups are new and unlikely to be supported in enough places to make pregenerating key shares for them efficient.

-For this reason, the omission of a share for group A and inclusion of one for group B does not mean that the client prefers B to A.
-Servers that wish to respect the client's group preferences SHOULD first select a group based "supported_groups" and then either complete the handshake or send a helloretryrequest depending on the contents of keyshareclienthello.
+For this reason, the omission of a share for group A and inclusion of one for group B does not mean that the client prefers B to A.  Servers that wish to respect the client's group preferences SHOULD first select a group based "supported_groups" and then either complete the handshake or send a HelloRetryRequest depending on the contents of KeyshareClienthello.

 Clients can offer as many KeyShareEntry values as the number of supported groups it is offering, each